Sharp subelliptic estimates in the $\bar\partial$-Neumann problem via an uncertainty principle: Applications of Theorem

 whose Jacobian matrix is

-So the ramification locus of $\widetilde{F}$ is the union of a line and a conic.
-It is an easy computation to check that the rank of $J(z)$ is $2$ at every point of the ramification locus.
+So the critical locus $Z$ of $\widetilde{F}$ is the union of a line and a conic.
+It is an easy computation to check that the rank of $J(z)$ is $2$ at every point of $Z$.
 Hence, our mapping satisfies the hypothesis \eqref{eq:one_dim_kernel} of Theorem \ref{thm:main}.

-By direct jet computation, one may show the following.
-If $p=[(z_1,z_2,z_3)]$ belongs to the ramification locus of $\widetilde{F}$ and it is different from
+By elementary jet computations, one may show the following facts: \begin{enumerate} \item If $p=[(z_1,z_2,z_3)]$ belongs to the ramification locus of $\widetilde{F}$ and it is different from

 with $\xi$ a primitive $3$rd rooth of unit, then for every nonsingular analytic discs $\widetilde{\psi}$ with $\widetilde{\psi}(0)=p$ we have $\nu_0(\tilde{F}\circ \widetilde{\psi})\leq2$ and equality is attained.